Massachusetts Medicare Insurance Plans

 Finally, Medicare beneficiaries in Massachusetts may also be able to obtain information and assistance from Serving the Health Insurance Needs of Everyone (SHINE), a state health insurance assistance program available in the state.
 SHINE counselors are committed to assisting Medicare beneficiaries and their caregivers in understanding and navigating the insurance process.

 If you have further questions, don’t hesitate to contact the professionals at Medicare Solutions.
-We are dedicated to helping you acquire the coverage you need for the rest of your life.
+We are dedicated to helping you acquire the coverage you need for Massachusetts medicare insurance plans for the rest of your life.